grunwaldlab/poppr-poster-aps-2016/README.md

 ## Poster

 The poster is located here: [poster/znk-aps-2016-poster.svg](poster/znk-aps-2016-poster.svg).
-This is an Inkscape SVG file.
+This is an [Inkscape](https://inkscape.org/) SVG file.

 The fonts utilized are:

  - [Cooper Black](https://en.wikipedia.org/wiki/Cooper_Black)
  - [Nanum Gothic](https://en.wikipedia.org/wiki/Nanum_font)

+The figures are derived from R scripts, detailed below.
+Minimal manipulation was used on the figures in Inkscape (this includes rotation, resizing, and trimming).

 ## Scripts and Reports

 The figures are generated from R scripts in this repository.
-These R scripts are entitled

  - [genomic_data.R](genomic_data.R)
  - [microsatellite_data.R](microsatellite_data.R)